Sanctification through union with Christ in His death and Resurrection

 The Assurance of Help in Our Weakness: 8:26-30.

 The promise of the full restoration of universe gives us inner strength to wait patiently for Christ's return.
 The greatest blessing is that the Holy Spirit dwells in us as our helper.
 We do not know what to pray.
 The Holy Spirit intercedes for us with groaning which cannot be expressed in words (Rom 8:26).
 God knows our aspirations.
 The Holy Spirit intercedes for us according to God's will.
 God wants believers to know that he is working every details of their life to accomplish his eternal purpose in their lives (Rom 8:28).
 This knowledge is a source of encouragement to all believers.
 God does all things according to His eternal purpose and causes everything to work together for our good and His glory.
 God is the source of our salvation from eternity past to eternity future (8:29-30).
 This includes foreknowledge, predestination, calling, justification and glorification.
 We are assured of absolute protection.
 God is sovereign and we are not.
 God’s foreknowledge is not His basic understanding of people.
-It is the knowledge a father has of his child.
+It is like the knowledge a father who has of his child.
 God knows and loves the world (John 3:16).
 But the foreknowledge of His own is an intimate knowledge of them.
 This causes God to love them with his abiding love and draws them to salvation (Rom 5:8).
-They are predestined to be conformed to the image of Jesus Christ.
+They are predestined to be conformed to the image of Jesus Christ (Rom 8:29.
 In the calling, God is beseeching us to receive His offer of salvation.
 When we are quickened by the Spirit, we respond to His call in faith.
 God does not treat us puppets.
-Whom God justified he also gloried.
+Whom God justified he also glorified.
 Foreknowledge and predestination belong to eternal past.
-Calling and justification are present experiences.
+Calling and justification are Christian's present experiences.
 The final step of salvation is our glorification.
 This glory which begins now will be fully realized at Christ return (Col 3:4).
 Then we will be completely conformed to Christ's image (1 John 3:1-2).

 The Assurance of Everlasting Love: 8:31-34.

 Paul asks a series of questions and presents a set of facts to prove that God is able to fulfill His purposes in our salvation.
 What can we say about such wonderful things such as justification, sanctification and glorification?
 If God is for us who can be against us?
 Who shall bring anything against God’s elect?
 Who is he that condemns?
 Who shall separate us from the love of Christ?
 Paul is confident that once we are in Christ, we are in Him forever.
 No one can prevent God's eternal purposes (Rom 8:31).
 Since God gave us his own Son to die, how shall he not with him freely give us all things?
 Paul is confident that God will graciously give us all the blessings of salvation.
 If God be for us who can be against us?
 It is God who justifies us.
 Who then will condemn us?
 The answer is “None”.
 It is Christ who died for us, was raised from the dead and who sits at the right hand of God to make intercession for us.
 There is none greater than our victorious Savior.
 He is able to save us completely because He ever lives to make intercession for us (Heb 7:25).
 Christ has secured our salvation forever.
 Do you know Jesus as your Lord and Savior?

 The Assurance of God's Presence: 8:35-39.

 Paul starts the chapter with no condemnation and ends with no separation from God.
 Paul declares the glories of the love of God in Christ Jesus.
 He is confident that nothing can separate us from the love of Christ.
 This assurance is based on God’s unfailing love which He demonstrated to us through Jesus Christ.
-It is not our love for Christ but his love for us.
+It is not our love for Christ but his love for us is the issue here.
 Christ loved us and gave himself for us (Gal 2:20).
 In the midst of present sufferings, we have God’s assurance of His eternal presence.
 Paul was drawn closer to Christ in suffering and became more conformed to His image (2 Cor 11:23-29; 12:9,10).
-Through sufferings he learned to trust God.
+Through sufferings he learned to trust God more.
 Paul knew that in all our sufferings we are more than conquerors through Christ who loved us (8:37).
 Christ is our advocate in the presence of God against all accusation.
 Paul was persuaded that nothing in the universe will be able to separate us from the love of God in Christ Jesus our Lord (Rom 8:39).
 Paul explored the present and future things to come to this conclusion.
 Paul was convinced that no matter what is thrown at us, we will not be separated from God’s love in life or in death.
 There is no love greater than this everlasting love of God.
 Nothing can ever defeat what God has done for us in Jesus Christ.
-Pray that God would guard your hearts and fill your life with his love.
+Pray that God would guard your hearts from all doubts and fill your life with his love.
 What a great Savior!